iJustLeyxo/FlowFont/README.md

 ### Affiliation Notice

-FlowFont is brough to you by all contributors to the FlowFont project.
+FlowFont is brought to you by all contributors to the FlowFont project.
 FlowFont is not official Minecraft content.
 FlowFont is not approved by or associated with Mojang or Microsoft.